Global well-posedness for the 2D stable Muskat problem in $H^{3/2}$: Introduction

 where the curve $z$ is asymptotically flat at infinity \emph{i.e.} $(z(\al,t)-(\al,0))\rightarrow0$ as $|\al|\rightarrow\infty.$ The point $(0,\infty)$ belongs to $\Gamma_1(t)$, whereas the point $(0,-\infty)$ belongs to $\Gamma_2(t)$.
 From elementary potential theory, we can derive explicit formulas for the velocity field $u$ and the pressure $p$ from the curve $z$.

 A convenient way of studying the evolution of the interface is to consider this latter as a parametrized graph of a function.
-When the interface is a graph of a function $z(x,t)=(x,f(x,t))$, then this characterization is preserved by the system and $f$ satisfies the contour equation
+When the interface is a graph of a function $z(x,t)=(x,f(x,t))$, then this characterization is preserved locally in time by the system and $f$ satisfies the contour equation

-where $\rho$ is equal to $\rho=\frac{\rho_2-\rho_1}{2}$, and the operator $\Lambda^{\alpha}$, $0<\alpha< 2$, denotes the usual fractional Laplacian operator of order $\alpha$ and is defined as
+where $\rho$ is equal to $\rho=\frac{\rho_2-\rho_1}{2}$, and the operator $\Lambda^{\gamma}$, $0<\gamma< 2$, denotes the usual fractional Laplacian operator of order $\gamma$ and is defined as

-where $C_{\alpha}>0$ is a positive constant.
-In particular, when $\alpha=1$, the constant is equal to $\frac{1}{\pi}$. \\
+where $C_{\gamma}>0$ is a positive constant.
+In particular, when $\gamma=1$, the constant is equal to $\frac{1}{\pi}$. \\

 The operator $\mathcal{H}$ denotes the Hilbert transform operator which is defined by

 In particular, one may easily check that $\partial_{x}\mathcal{H}=\Lambda$. \\

 As for $T$, which is the nonlinear term, it is defined by